skibinska/personal-website/README.md

 - vanilla JavaScript
 - Node server with Hapi.js
 - Backend testing with Tape
-- Frontend testing with Nightwatch.js
+- e2e testing with Nightwatch.js
 - Continuous Intergration with Travis
 - Code coverage with Codecov and Code Climate
 - ESLint - to ensure that code syntax is consistent